Dwight Hall Staff

 Available during normal business hours in Main Office.

-The Administrative Assistant serves as a gatekeeper to students and community members who wish to access Dwight Hall at Yale resources.
-Often acting as an initial point of contact, this position coordinates the calendars of Dwight Hall at Yale’s fleet of cars and room reservations, gathers and compiles administrative records, and acts as a principal liaison between the Board of Directors and day-to-day operations.
+The Operations Manager is often the initial point of contact for students, faculty and community members who wish to access Dwight Hall at Yale resources.
+In this position Alexine works to ensure that Dwight Hall operations run as efficiently as possible by coordinating the use of Dwight Hall at Yale’s fleet of cars, spaces and equipment, maintaining administrative records, and acting as a principal liaison between the Board of Directors and day-to-day activities.

 Zelda Roland